 Building on the introduction to the brain provided in PSY240, this course examines deeper principles of brain function.
 Understanding the brain at a deep level requires studying and manipulating models grounded in principles of brain function.
-In this course, students will systematically explore neural network models of learning, attention, memory, language, and higher-level cognition in an integrated lecture-lab format.
-(Lab fee required) (FA) Prerequisite: PSY101 and PSY240, or consent of instructor.
+In this course, students will systematically explore neural network models of learning, attention, memory, language, and higher-level cognition.
+(FA) Prerequisite: PSY101 and PSY240, or consent of instructor.